 You should have a unique password for each site you use and each account on that site.
 In the event that one password is compromised, at least the others are safe.
 Writing down a password or keeping it stored on your computer is entirely up to you, however it is extremely important that you do not give it out to anyone!
 This includes providing it to other NiteFlirt members and social network users such as those in internet chat rooms.
 Even people who are your friends or who you think would never do anything malicious with your account could accidentally provide your account information to someone else.
 Remember, we will never ask you for your password so be vigilant and avoid all requests for passwords regardless of who it's from.

 The life of a password should be short.
-Keeping a password for several years is not recommended.
-On the contrary, changing it each and every day can be troublesome!
-We recommend changing your password every 30 to 90 days.
+Keeping a password for several years is not recommended but changing it daily would be troublesome.
+It is recommended that you change your password every 30 to 90 days.

 Protecting Your Computer